fan2/mkdocs/docs/blog/posts/cs/calling-convention.md

     In C++, `X0` is used to pass the implicit *this* pointer that points to the called function.

-Next, the PCS deﬁnes which registers can be corrupted, and which registers cannot be corrupted.
+Next, the PCS defines which registers can be corrupted, and which registers cannot be corrupted.
 If a register can be corrupted, then the called function can **overwrite** without needing to restore, as this table of PCS register rules shows:

 X0-X7 | X8-X15 | X16-X23 | X24-X30
 ------|--------|---------|--------